jcornaz/autorel/README.md

 # Tag prefix. 'v' by default.
 tag_prefix: v

+# Optional pre-release label.
+If defined autorel will bump to a pre-release version number using that label (and append a number)
+# It is not defined by default.
+pre_release: beta

 commit:

   # Commit message to use, in case there is something to commit (see bellow).